-For the Commercial sector, EUI factors provided consumption by end-uses and were based on information developed from a Washington Natural Gas study prepared in 1995.
+For the Commercial sector, EUI (Energy Use Intensity) factors provided consumption by end-uses and were based on information developed from a Washington Natural Gas study prepared in 1995.
 For the industrial sector, Stellar developed sharedown fractions that allowed therm sales to be applied towards specific end-uses.

 Following the comprehensive examination of all cost-effective and realistically achievable measures, the Company (in WA, and Energy Trust in OR) was able to estimate attainable program ramp-up rates that consider marketing, technology delivery channels, and other program constraints to develop a 20-year DSM deployment scenario with year-by-year achievable savings.
 This timeframe, and all associated potential, have been adjusted for the 2011 Oregon IRP to consider the final updates made to the most recent Stellar/Ecotope study referenced earlier in this document.